savitha-srinivasan/ECE-143-Project---Joke-recommendation-system/README.md

 1. Clone this repository
 2. Run the command: `python main.py` to see the UBCF and content-based recommender results for a test user.
-3. For visualizations, open 'visualizations.py' and execute the notebook.
+3. For visualizations, open `visualizations.ipynb` and execute the notebook.

 ## References